vsouza/awesome-ios/README.md

 #### Newsletters
 * [iOS Goodies](http://ios-goodies.com) - Weekly iOS newsletter
-* [This Week in Swift](https://swiftnews.curated.co) - I'm @NatashaTheRobot and I'm programmed to love #Swift!
-Every week, I put together a list of the best Swift resources for you.
-Happy Learning!
 * [The iOS Times](http://theiostimes.com) - A weekly publication with news and trending projects in the open source iOS ecosystem.
 * [raywenderlich.com Weekly](https://www.raywenderlich.com/newsletter) - sign up to receive the latest tutorials from raywenderlich.com each week
 * [iOS Dev Tools Weekly](https://iosdev.tools) - The greatest iOS development tools, including websites, desktop and mobile apps, and back-end services.